Liti Capital Price Up 6.3% Over Last Week (WLITI)

-Liti Capital (WLITI) traded 11% lower against the U.S. dollar during the 1 day period ending at 20:00 PM ET on September 2nd.
-In the last seven days, Liti Capital has traded 6.3% higher against the U.S. dollar.
-One Liti Capital coin can now be purchased for approximately $0.0015 or 0.00000006 BTC on major cryptocurrency exchanges.
-Liti Capital has a market cap of $1.93 million and approximately $33,441.00 worth of Liti Capital was traded on exchanges in the last 24 hours.
+Liti Capital (WLITI) traded 11% lower against the US dollar during the 1-day period ending at 13:00 PM Eastern on September 4th.
+During the last week, Liti Capital has traded 6.3% higher against the US dollar.
+One Liti Capital coin can now be purchased for approximately $0.0015 or 0.00000006 BTC on exchanges.
+Liti Capital has a market cap of $1.93 million and approximately $33,441.00 worth of Liti Capital was traded on exchanges in the last day.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.